matheus-beck/blog/_posts/2019-08-18-helping-daenerys-targaryen-using-c.md

 {% include image.html url="/blog/assets/daenerys.jpg" description="Daenerys of the House Targaryen, the First of Her Name, Breaker of Chains and Mother of Dragons :dragon_face:" %}

-<br>At the beginning of 2018 I took a class at UFBA, MATA40 - Algorithms and Data Structures, that made me solve a lot of programming execersices using a programming language called C.
+<br>At the beginning of 2018, I took a class at UFBA, MATA40 - Algorithms and Data Structures, that made me solve a lot of programming exercises using a programming language called C.

 One of those exercises was really fun to solve.
 I've highlighted the most important sentences to solve this problem below: